SethCommichaux/taxaTarget/README.md

 cd kaiju/src
 make
 ```
-To install Diamond (if there are issues installing check the github documentation),
+To install Diamond,
 ```
 wget http://github.com/bbuchfink/diamond/releases/download/v2.0.13/diamond-linux64.tar.gz
 tar xzf diamond-linux64.tar.gz
 ```
-In some environments v2.0.13 doesn't work and the author is working to patch in the next release.
+In some environments Diamond v2.0.13 doesn't work and the author is working to patch in the next release.
 If this is the case use v2.0.11.
+If there are still issues check the Diamond documentation.
 ```
 wget http://github.com/bbuchfink/diamond/releases/download/v2.0.11/diamond-linux64.tar.gz
 tar xzf diamond-linux64.tar.gz